Emerson Park railway station: Services

 The station is in London fare zone 6.
 Service from the station is two trains per hour to Upminster and two per hour to Romford.
 The timetabled journey time to Upminster is five minutes and to Romford is four minutes.
 Services run Monday to Saturday between approximately 06:15 and 22:00, and on Sundays from approximately 08:45 to 20:00.
 Emerson Park is one of the least used stations in London and the least used London Overground station.
-The most popular origin or destination for passengers at the station is Fenchurch Street.
+The most popular origin or destination for passengers at the station in 2024/25 was West Ham.
 The numbers of passenger entries and exits at the station have been recorded as follows:

-Note: due to a change in methodology of counting entries/exits, the change from 2014–15 to 2015–16 may be overstated.